w3c/wcag3/informative/act-rules/web/sign-language-available-prerecorded.md

 ### Passed example 3

-Sign language interpretation is part of the source video either because the interpreter is in the picture with the speaker or the interpreter is provided as hard-coded picture-in-picture.
+Sign language interpretation is part of the source video either because an interpreter is present in the recording or because the interpretation is provided as a hard-coded picture-in-picture.

 ### Failed example 1